PART 43: DESPERATE TIMES

 “What don’t I know?”

 “You don’t know what Carrie’s capable of,” she concluded.
 “Not really.
-Your description of her powers has been vague, you didn’t know if Frank’s admission would even save her, and you sure as heck weren’t aware of whatever this ‘time storm’ was until Jeeves pointed it out.
+Your description of her powers has been vague, you didn’t know if Frank’s admission would save her, and you sure as heck weren’t aware of whatever this ‘time storm’ was until Jeeves pointed it out.
 So how could you possibly know whether Carrie’s irredeemably insane or not?”

-“Why?”
+“Dangerous why?”
 Luci demanded.
 She moved in next to him, placing her hand on the couch next to his head.
 “Tell us, why exactly is Carrie Waterson dead in your future, Shady?
 Why did you have to come back to this time period to get her?
 Why, exactly, is SHE the one tied to time?”

-His eyes narrowed.
+Their captor’s eyes narrowed.
 “I don’t have to answer to you.”

 “No, you’re not,” Luci acknowledged.
 “So what is it about Carrie that has you so riled up?
 Tell us.
-ALL of it!”
+ALL of it.”